 As an example, the following function call would estimate the model using data in the data frame \code{d}, which contains the variables \code{year} and \code{id} (defining the time-index and group-index variables of the data, respectively).
-Arguments \code{chains} and \code{cores} are passed to \code{rstan::sampling()} which then uses two parallel Markov chains in the Markov chain Monte Carlo (MCMC) sampling of the model parameters. \begin{Code} dynamite( dformula = obs(x ~ varying(~ -1 + w), family = "poisson") + splines(df = 10), data = d, time = "year", group = "id", chains = 2, cores = 2 ) \end{Code} The output of \code{dynamite} is a \class{dynamitefit} object for which the standard \proglang{S3} methods such as \fct{summary}, \fct{plot}, \fct{print}, \fct{fitted}, and \fct{predict} are provided along with various other methods and utility functions which we will describe in the following sections in more detail.
+Arguments \code{chains} and \code{cores} are passed to \fct{rstan::sampling} which then uses two parallel Markov chains in the MCMC sampling of the model parameters (as defined by \code{chains = 2} and \code{cores = 2}). \begin{Code} dynamite( dformula = obs(x ~ varying(~ -1 + w), family = "poisson") + splines(df = 10), data = d, time = "year", group = "id", chains = 2, cores = 2 ) \end{Code} The output of \fct{dynamite} is a \class{dynamitefit} object for which the standard \proglang{S3} methods such as \fct{summary}, \fct{plot}, \fct{print}, \fct{fitted}, and \fct{predict} are provided along with various other methods and utility functions which we will describe in the following sections in more detail.